Understanding The Physical Symptoms Of An Anxiety Attack

-While most of us experience occasional anxiety due to the challenges of everyday life, periods of severe fear or nervousness may signal the presence of serious mental health concerns.
+While most of us experience occasional stress due to everyday life, periods of severe fear or nervousness may signal more serious mental health concerns.
 Many people don’t recognize an anxiety attack when they experience one for the first time.
 Anxiety or panic attacks can cause physical symptoms that frequently mirror other medical problems like heart issues and severe asthma attacks.

 An overview of anxiety disorders

-The symptoms of anxiety attacks can occur regardless of whether a mental illness is present.
-However, in some cases, intense anxiety can signal the existence of an anxiety disorder.
-Anxiety disorders are mental health conditions marked by persistent, elevated nervousness, and worry.
-Individuals who live with these disorders may experience anxiety attacks more frequently and intensely than those who do not.
+People with anxiety disorders may experience anxiety attacks more frequently and intensely than those who do not.
 Common symptoms include rapid breathing, sweating, increased heart rate, difficulty concentrating, muscle tension, irritability, and thoughts of self-harm.
-According to the Anxiety and Depression Association of America, approximately 19% of adults in the US experience an anxiety disorder each year.
+According to the Anxiety and Depression Association of America, approximately 19% of adults in the U.S. experience an anxiety disorder each year.

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 Support is available 24/7.